zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/delete-from-query.md

 {% include component-try-it.html href='https://dotnetfiddle.net/0my0fe' %}

 ## Purpose
-`Deleting` entities using `SaveChanges` normally requires to load them first in the `ChangeTracker`.
+`Deleting` entities using `SaveChanges` normally requires loading them first in the `ChangeTracker`.
 These additional round-trips are often not necessary.

 `DeleteFromQuery` gives you access to directly execute a `DELETE` statement in the database and provide a **HUGE** performance improvement.